-When Silvia started hosting retreats in Peru and in the early years in Brazil, she had a conference format where she invited experts in the fields of ayahuasca, shamanism, entheogens, psychedelic research and other related areas.
+At the start, Silvia used to host large conference-style ayahuasca retreats in Peru and Brazil, where she invited experts in the fields of ayahuasca, shamanism, entheogens, psychedelic research, and other related areas.

-Since there is a lot of information about ayahuasca available online nowadays, she has transformed her retreats to work in a more interpersonal style.
+Since there is an abundance of information available online nowadays, she has transformed her retreats to work in a more interpersonal style.
 During the retreats she conducts workshops where she teaches techniques to participants so they can navigate the ayahuasca journeys and reconnect with their own power and align with their higher self.

 Below is a list of well-known and talented speakers who have presented at Spirit Vine.